Sandokhan/learn-python-fundamentals/chapter1.md

 *** =instructions
 Python is completely object oriented, and not "statically typed".
 You do not need to declare variables before using them, or declare their type.
-Every variable in Python is an object.
+Every variable in Python is an object. tipoa

 Let's try to define a `myint` variable which should hold number 7 and then use our `print` skills from the previous exercise to print the value out.